Support Manukura's 9th Hatchday Fund

-Manukura, Pūkaha National Wildlife Centre's little white kiwi, is celebrating her 8th hatchday (birthday) on the 1st May!
+Manukura, Pūkaha National Wildlife Centre's little white kiwi and the only white kiwi in captivity, is celebrating her 9th hatchday (birthday) on the 1st May 2020!

 So how much does it cost to raise a kiwi?